Ask a doctor about a prescription for GABAPENTINE TEVA 800 mg FILM-COATED TABLETS

 Gabapentina Teva 800 mg film-coated tablets EFG

-Gabapentina Teva belongs to a group of medications used to treat epilepsy and peripheral neuropathic pain (chronic pain caused by nerve damage).
+Gabapentina Teva belongs to a group of medicines used to treat epilepsy and peripheral neuropathic pain (long-lasting pain caused by damage to the nerves).

-The active ingredient of Gabapentina Teva is gabapentin.
+The active substance in Gabapentina Teva is gabapentin.

 Gabapentina Teva is used to treat: